EncryptedSpirit/Workshop_Epitech-Android/README.md

 ## Course of event

-You will find many exercices in the exercices.pdf
+You will find many exercices in the workshop.pdf